lupyuen/lupyuen.github.io/src/nuttx2.md

 - Helped by __OpenSBI Supervisor Interface__

-This is the first in a series of (yummy) articles on porting NuttX to Star64, please join me next time!
+This is the first in a series of (yummy) articles on porting NuttX to Star64, please join me next time...

 - [__"Apache NuttX RTOS for Star64"__](https://github.com/lupyuen/nuttx-star64)